plone/training/docs/mastering-plone/installation.md

 ### Bootstrapping A Project

-To create a new volto project type the following:
+To create a new Volto project type the following:

 ```shell
 yo @plone/volto